 Ray-traced lighting can create much more realistic shadows in dark and bright scenes, with softer edges and greater definition.
 Achieving that look without ray tracing is extraordinarily hard.
-Developers can only “fake” it through careful, controlled use of preset light sources.
-That takes a lot of time and effort — and even then, the result isn’t quite right.
+Developers can only fake it through careful, controlled use of preset, static light sources.
+Placing all these “stage lights” takes a lot of time and effort — and even then, the result isn’t quite right.

-Some games go the whole hog and use ray tracing for global illumination, effectively ray tracing an entire scene.
-But that’s the most computationally expensive and needs the most powerful of modern graphics cards to run effectively.
-Metro Exodus uses it currently, but its implementation isn’t perfect.
+Some games go the whole hog and use ray tracing for global illumination, effectively ray-tracing an entire scene.
+But that’s the most computationally expensive option and needs the most powerful of modern graphics cards to run effectively.
+Metro Exodus uses this technique, though the implementation isn’t perfect.

-Because of that, half-measures like only ray tracing shadows or reflective surfaces are popular.
-Others leverage Nvidia technologies like denoising and Deep Learning Super Sampling to improve performance and to cover up some of the visual hiccups that occur from rendering fewer rays than would be necessary to create a truly ray-traced scene.
-Those are still reserved for pre-rendered screenshots and movies where high-powered servers can spend days rendering single frames.
+Because of that, half-measures like only ray-tracing shadows or reflective surfaces are popular.
+Other games leverage Nvidia technologies like denoising and Deep Learning Super Sampling to improve performance and cover up some of the visual hiccups that occur from rendering fewer rays than would be necessary to create a truly ray-traced scene.
+Those are still reserved for pre-rendered screenshots and movies, where high-powered servers can spend days rendering single frames.

 The hardware behind the rays

-But it doesn’t have to be this way.
-Nvidia’s ray tracing method isn’t the only option out there.
+Nvidia’s ray tracing method isn’t the only option available, though.
 There are also Reshade “path tracing” post-processing effects that deliver comparable visuals without anything like the same performance hit.